EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Abuja turns the Hormuz crisis against its own government, incapable of protecting Nigerians despite oil reserves
+Abuja turns the Hormuz crisis against its own government's failure to protect Nigerians despite vast oil reserves

 Dominant angle identified — does not reflect unanimity of this country’s media